 History of The People's Place

-In 1972, the Mount St. Alphonsus Redemptorist Priests and Brothers started a “mission”, located in a rental storefront at 105 Abeel Street, as an outreach program to disadvantaged families and children in the Rondout area of Kingston.
+In 1972, the Mount St. Alphonsus Redemptorist Priests and Brothers started a “mission”, located in a rented storefront at 105 Abeel Street, as an outreach program to disadvantaged families and children in the Rondout area of Kingston.
 The mission’s initial purpose was to help children with educational disabilities.
 Early offerings at People’s Place included classes in reading and mathematics, which were taught by a volunteer teacher from the Kingston High School, to help prepare students for their GED diplomas.
 Children between the ages of 4 and 14 were offered arts, crafts, bible study and field trips.
 The needs of the community quickly indicated that more services in the way of food and clothing were needed.

 To meet these growing needs, the thrift store and food pantry were created.
 The seminary students worked with local agencies and distributed food baskets to families in need at Thanksgiving.
 At Christmas and Easter, parties were held for the children and families.
 The People’s Place “mission” always had an emergency supply of food and clothing available to be sold or given away.
 In 1977, in cooperation with Ulster County Social Services, the “food closet” began, which now is known as People’s Place Food Pantry.
 At this time they were serving 75–85 families per year.